getsolus/help-center-docs/docs/user/editions/gnome/configuration.md

 ## Language

-With GNOME, open the Overlay using the `Super` button on your keyboard and searh for "Region & Language"
+With GNOME, open the Overlay using the `Super` button on your keyboard and search for "Region & Language"

 You will now be shown the following window.
 This window allows you to change your language, formatting for dates and times and the language of your keyboard.